RedBloodCell1/neetcode/README.md

 - Oh i forgot to mention, even when i got lots of things to do, i still do some leetcode and try to implement merge sort.
 Well it works and im happy.
 - I just learn that BST is the tree that is balanced on left and right, i mean like, the left is always smaller than the root and right is always bigger than the root
 - I really feel like wow, Tree is getting not easier but more easy in my brain.
 I really like how my brain feels like its enhanced and i dont even know how it happen. its really cool.
 See you tomorrow.

+## Day 9:

+- I will be attempting 1 hard problem minimum window with characters.
+- I learned, hard is not worth my time.
+See you hard.
+Hello kibo
+- Its been quite a while, I have some event going on so its pretty busy.
+And im quite busy at work so yeah almost no time to do this.
+But i will be back soon after my thesis is done.
+See you guys tomorrow